chargebyte/chargebyte-docs/docs/source/getting_started.rst

 The configuration files of the EVerest charging stack are stored in the directory "/etc/everest".
 EVerest uses the YAML format for the configuration files.
-EVerest runs as a systemd service that uses by default "/etc/everest/config.yaml" as a configuration setup.
-If you take a look at the content of the configuration file, you will see that there is only a reference to the "bsp-only.yaml" file.
+EVerest runs as a systemd service that by default uses "/etc/everest/config.yaml" as a configuration setup.
+If you take a look at the content of the configuration file, you will see that it is only a reference to the "bsp-only.yaml" file.

 .. note::